benhawker/foosball_tracker/README.md

+- **Single Responsibility Principle & appropriate separation of concerns:**
+- There are some methods in my Match class that are acting upon the Team class.
+This violates the SRP.
+This is another area where I seek to make improvements in a future version from scratch.
+Having said that, I feel that the split of attributes is appropriate (i.e. Match class holds the score of each team).

 - **Validations:**
 - I have a number of validations preventing the duplication of teams (i.e. a team cannot be created again if already created) although some of these are not fully tested.
 This is a key part of the application that needs to be improved.